osamaadam/slack-garcon/README.md

-# Garçon 🎩
+# Garcon 🎩

 A delightful TypeScript Slack bot powered by Google's Gemini AI.
-Just mention @garçon in any channel or thread, and watch as this charming digital waiter serves up intelligent responses with professional flair.
+Just mention @Garcon in any channel or thread, and watch as this charming digital waiter serves up intelligent responses with professional flair.

 ## Features